A Step-by-Step Guide

 What is the most common violation the TCEQ finds?

-Recordkeeping violations are consistently among the most common.
+Recordkeeping violations are consistently among the most common issues.
 This includes missing or incomplete records, failure to conduct required monitoring, and improper labeling of waste containers.
-These are often the easiest violations to prevent with a robust compliance program.
+These are often the easiest violations to prevent with a robust, well-maintained compliance program.

 Peace Environmental Services has helped over 150 industrial sites in Texas go through multiple Phases of an Agency Review including Initial Inspection, Notice of Violation (NOV), and Notice of Enforcement (NOE).
 We act as a mediator between TCEQ and your facility to ensure appropriate and timely resolution of any regulatory concerns.